Integrated Generalized Zero-Shot Learning for Fine-Grained Classification: Experimental Studies

-\textbf{Datasets and Evaluation Metrics.} We conduct our experiments on four popular datasets, Caltech-UCSD Birds-200-2011 (CUB) \cite{welinder2010caltech}, SUN Attribute (SUN) \cite{patterson2012sun}, Animals with Attributes 1 (AWA1) \cite{lampert2009learning}, and Animals with Attributes 2 (AWA2) \cite{xian2018zero}.
-We follow \cite{xian2017zero}, to split the total classes into source and target classes on each dataset. \textbf{CUB} contains a total of 11,788 images of 200 classes of fine-grained bird species, among them, 150 are selected as source classes, and the remaining 50 classes are treated as the target or unseen classes. \textbf{SUN} is composed of 14,340 images of 717 different categories of scenes.
-The number of source and target classes used for GZSL are 645 and 72, respectively. \textbf{AWA1} consists of 30,475 images of animals of 50 different classes.
+In line with fine-grained GZSL method \cite{huynh2020fine}, we conduct our experiments on three popular fine-grained datasets, Caltech-UCSD Birds-200-2011 (CUB) \cite{welinder2010caltech}, SUN Attribute (SUN) \cite{patterson2012sun}, and Animals with Attributes 2 (AWA2) \cite{xian2018zero}.
+We further extend our experiments to Animals with Attributes 1 (AWA1) \cite{lampert2009learning} dataset, which is a version of AWA2 dataset.
+We follow \cite{xian2017zero}, to split the total classes into source and target classes on each dataset.

+\textbf{CUB} contains a total of 11,788 images of 200 classes of fine-grained bird species, among them, 150 are selected as source classes, and the remaining 50 classes are treated as the target or unseen classes. \textbf{SUN} is composed of 14,340 images with 717 categories of scenes.
+This dataset is widely used for fine-grained scene recognition and GZSL.
+The number of source and target classes used for GZSL are 645 and 72, respectively. \textbf{AWA1} consists of 30,475 images of 50 different sub-ordinate classes of animals.
 For GZSL, 40 classes are used as source, and 10 are used as target classes. \textbf{AWA2} has 40 source and 10 target classes comprising 37,322 images in total.
-We evaluate the performance of our method by per-class Top-1 accuracy.
-The Top-1 accuracy on the source and target classes are denoted as $S$ and $T$ respectively.
-For evaluating the total performance of GZSL, in line with \cite{xian2017zero}, we compute the harmonic mean as, $H=(2\times S\times T)/(S + T)$.